spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 CodeMirror is a versatile text editor implemented in JavaScript for the browser.
 It's specialized for writing and editing code and provides a familiar text editor experiences for developers.
 By leveraging Xterm.js and CodeMirror to create our user interface and receive input, our team was able to focus our efforts on developing a rich REPL experience for Ruby, JavaScript, and Python, along with a secure framework for handling malicious user input.
 So now we need to figure out how to handle a user's input and properly evaluate it on our backend.

-## 3.2 Interacting with the REPL program on the Back-end
+## 3.2 Interacting with the REPL program on the Back End
 Since we want provide users with the ability to submit code remotely for server-side evaluation, we have to simulate the entire interaction with the REPL program ourselves.
 This is fundamentally different from the regular experience with a REPL program in which a user directly inputs code into an interactive REPL console like *irb* or *node*.

 ![local interaction](https://docs.google.com/drawings/d/e/2PACX-1vQOAjlP1_EdFI1Jk_8rRaA_ExbLCtqczdL6rsAXwedI7OnYP4ovCn1Z12BXkEYk4UOa-Cy3aU3ue0sb/pub?w=1440)
 > A regular interaction between a user and a REPL program via a terminal

 For our project, the interaction between the user and the underlying REPL program will have to be manually set-up through our application logic.
-Our application must be able to send inputs to the REPL program on the back-end and read any outputs after an evaluation is completed.
+Our application must be able to send inputs to the REPL program on the back end and read any outputs after an evaluation is completed.
 This means that we have to also consider the complexity that comes with interacting with REPLs of different languages.

 ![simulated interaction](https://docs.google.com/drawings/d/e/2PACX-1vQ6MwTViENag3nS5sQ-cyiwE4lQbTO-oa8Dc5SMNRjqpDTejskWvnHRZOFTpp_whkr15GmjpjQ0gkX3/pub?w=1440)
 > Our application has to properly write inputs to the underlying REPL program and read outputs from it